palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory : A bash script that creates a directory named my_first_directory in the /tmp/ directory.

-8. 7-movethatfile : A bash script that moves a file betty from /tmp/ to /tmp/my_first_directory
+8. 7-movethatfile : A bash script that moves a file betty from /tmp/ to /tmp/my_first_directory.

-9. 8-firstdelete : A bash script that deletes the file betty from /tmp/my_first_directory/
+9. 8-firstdelete : A bash script that deletes the file betty from /tmp/my_first_directory.

+10. 9-firstdirdeletion : A bash script that deletes the my_first directory in /tmp.